1fpga/golem/README.md

 They are meant to be used together to replace the MiSTer firmware into a client/server architecture to help debug and develop cores and firmware features that don't require user interface.
 Basically, running `junior` on the DE10-Nano, it starts a webserver and does not provide an interactive interface.
 The webserver provides a full REST API to interact with the FPGA, and the `senior` client can be used as a client CLI to interact with it (though not needed).
-For more details, see the `junior` and `senior` respective READMEs.

 ## FAQ

 ### What is this?